Meqn/vite-plugins/packages/minify-html/README.md

 # vite-plugin-minify-html

-Use `html-minifier-terser` to minify html for vite.
+Use `html-minifier-terser` to minimize html for vite.

 ## Useage